top of page

 As Time Goes By: Redlining, Kinship, and Environmental Justice

-(with Neha Khanna, presented at AERE 2024 Summer Conference, 2024 NAREA Annual Meeting and Workshop, SEA 94th Annual Meeting, will be presented at *MEA 2025 Annual Conference. * indicates presented by the coauthor)
+(with Neha Khanna, presented at AERE 2024 Summer Conference, 2024 NAREA Annual Meeting and Workshop, SEA 94th Annual Meeting, *MEA 2025 Annual Conference, *WEAI 100th Annual Conference. * indicates presented by the coauthor)

 We contribute to the literature on environmental justice by exploring the role of two relatively unexplored factors, redlining and kinship, in explaining the environmental pollution gap between marginalized and non-marginalized communities.
 Using restricted data on 23,000 survey respondents in the contiguous US, we measure onsite emissions, ambient road noise, and PM2.5 concentrations at the individual and community levels.
 We find that individuals identifying as Black are exposed to higher levels of all three pollutants as compared to White individuals.
 However, the results are sensitive to geographic scale and it matters whether we measure pollution at the local (i.e. individual) or neighborhood scale.
 Overall, our results suggest that while neighborhoods with higher shares of African Americans have no greater ambient pollution than relatively white neighborhoods, within these neighborhoods, individuals of color may still be disproportionately exposed to pollutants as compared to white individuals.